LoginRadius/docs/content/sdk-libraries/php-library.md

 </div>

->API Request Signing:- define('API_REQUEST_SIGNING', true); When initializing the SDK, you can optionally specify enabling this feature.
-Enabling this feature means the customer does not need to pass an API secret in an API request.
-Instead, they can pass a dynamically generated hash value.
-This feature will also make sure that the message is not tampered during transit when someone calls our APIs.

->Pass the **proxy configurations** if you want to **set Http Server Proxy Configuration** through your PHP SDK.
-Protocol, Host and port are required to set Http Server Proxy configuration (username and password are optional).

 >If you have Custom API Domain then define 'API_DOMAIN' then replaced it with your custom API domain, Otherwise no need to define this option in configuration.

 ### Implementation